- Associate Professor of Law

-Cases and Materials on American Property Law (with Sheldon E. Kurtz, Herbert Hovenkamp, Carol Necole Brown, and Alfred L. Brophey) (forthcoming 7thed.
+Cases and Materials on American Property Law (with Sheldon E. Kurtz, Herbert Hovenkamp, and Carol Necole Brown) (7th ed.
 West Academic 2019).

 Secured Credit: Louisiana and American Perspectives (with John Randall Trahan, Dian Tooley-Knoblett, and L. David Cromwell) (Wolters Kluwer 2017).

 Louisiana Secured Transactions: Statutory Supplement, Commentary, and Selected Forms—A Deskbook (West Academic 2016).